Start here: 21 steps to set up your company and close your round.

 Having a Founders Agreement in place for each founder will be essential to completing your investor due diligence, so all founders should complete a Founders Agreement now.
 Our Founders Agreement includes IP Assignment and non-disclosure protections as well, so you'll be covered on that too.

-4: Ensure all team members have signed Employment or Consultancy Agreements
+4: Ensure team members have signed Employment or Consultancy Agreements

 We’re often surprised to see a founder assembling a crack team of people to build the dream, but without any contracts in place.
 That’s a huge risk, it allows for disputes over code, intellectual property and share ownership that could kill the company.